Grenada monitoring use of HIV medication to treat coronavirus patients

 by Linda Straker

-- Research suggests anti-retroviral medicine Kaletra can be used to treat coronavirus
+- Kaletra is normally used to treat HIV patients

-- Thousands of tablets of Kaletra on island that can be used
+- Thousands of tablets of Kaletra on the island

-- Grenada will also have access to antiviral produced by Cuban biotech industry
+- Medical researchers in China previously found drug to be effective in treating another coronavirus

-Grenada is monitoring the results of clinical research being undertaken by Chinese medical researchers to treat persons infected with the coronavirus with Kaletra, a medication which belongs to a class of drugs known as protease inhibitors, which block a key enzyme that helps viruses replicate.
+Grenada is monitoring the results of clinical research being undertaken by Chinese medical researchers to treat persons infected with the coronavirus, with Kaletra, a medication which belongs to a class of drugs known as protease inhibitors, which block a key enzyme that helps viruses replicate.
 Kaletra is normally used to treat HIV patients.

 “This is a virus and so antibiotics are not used to treat it, it cannot be used for it.
 There is some research out there that suggests that the anti-retroviral medicine Kaletra can be used to treat the coronavirus and we are looking at that research very closely,” said Acting Chief Medical Officer, Dr Francis Martin.

-“If the research seems to suggest that the coronavirus can indeed be treated with Kaletra, we are going to be able to treat those in Grenada.
-I confirmed yesterday that we have quite a number of thousands of tablets of Kaletra on the island, that can be used and will be used to treat any person who has coronavirus in Grenada, once the research has confirmed that Kaletra can be used,” Martin said.
-He provided updates on actions taken by Grenada since the World Health Organisation (WHO) declared the outbreak a health epidemic.
+“If the research seems to suggest that the coronavirus can indeed be treated with Kaletra we are going to be able to treat those in Grenada.
+I confirmed yesterday that we have quite a number, thousands of tablets of Kaletra on the island, that can be used and will be used to treat any person who has coronavirus in Grenada once the research has confirmed that Kaletra can be used.”
+Martin provided updates on actions taken by Grenada since the World Health Organisation (WHO) declared the outbreak a health epidemic.

-Medical researchers in China previously have found the drug to be effective in treating another coronavirus.
-A combination of the two drugs that make up Kaletra, lopinavir and ritonavir, administered to patients with SARS showed a “substantial clinical benefit” or fewer adverse clinical outcomes, according to a 2004 study published in the Thorax medical journal.
+Medical researchers in China previously found the drug to be effective in treating another coronavirus.
+A combination of the two drugs which make up Kaletra, lopinavir and ritonavir, administered to patients with SARS showed a “substantial clinical benefit” or fewer adverse clinical outcomes, according to a 2004 study published in the Thorax medical journal.

 Health Minister Nickolas Steele also gave the assurance that if needs be, Grenada will also have access to The Recombinant Interferon Alpha 2B (IFNrec), an antiviral produced by the Cuban biotech industry that is being used by Chinese doctors to treat patients infected by the 2019-nCoV coronavirus.